That-Dev-Girl-Sites/jhalabi.com/_posts/2015-12-22-my-favorite-dev-things.md

 layout: post
 title: "A few of my favorite (dev) things"
 date: "2015-12-22"
+redirect_from: "/blog/my-favorite-dev-things"
 categories:
   - development
+excerpt: I started teaching a web development class and I have been thinking a lot about what happens after class is over.
 ---

 I started teaching a web development class and I have been thinking a lot about what happens after class is over.
-My students will learn a bunch of HTML and CSS and a bit of Javascript over the course of 10 weeks.
+My students will learn a bunch of HTML and CSS and a bit of JavaScript over the course of 10 weeks.
 After that, development gets harder.

 There are _so many_ options about what languages to learn, platforms to work with, and frameworks to use.
 New languages and libraries are released constantly.
 New versions of these languages and libraries are released constantly.
 There are always new techniques, standards, and tips to play with.